victor7w7r/036pacstrap/README.md

 - :warning: **Only Works in x86_64 Processors, UEFI Systems and GPT Disks**
   - MBR systems is not compatible here

-- :warning: **This use f2fs filesystem for SSD/NVMe devices**
-  - Is the best filesystem for Linux and friendly for NAND like devices

 ## Prerequisites of use